cross-seed/cross-seed.org/docs/tutorials/injection.md

 1. Edit your config file:
     1. Set your [`action`](../basics/options#action) option to `inject`.
     2. Set your [`torrentClients`](../basics/options#torrentclients) option.
+        - If desired, add `readonly:` after the client prefix to only source cross seeds from that client without injecting.
 2. Start or restart `cross-seed` and confirm all clients was successfully connected.

 :::tip Docker